 The High School Summer Scholars Program is a five-week program.
 2022 dates will be announced by October 1.

 To be eligible for the High School Summer Scholars Program students should:

-- As an international student, have a TOEFL score of at least 90, IELTS score of at least 6.5 or Duolingo score of at least 115.
+- As an international student, have a TOEFL score of at least 90.
+Additional guidelines for international students are available here.

 Washington University is taking significant measures to protect the community from COVID-19.
 Visit WashU Together for more information on WashU's COVID-19 response.

 Fees and Scholarships